typography-interaction-2526/typography-interaction-2526.github.io/content/topic/css/index.md

 In our ongoing analogy, CSS is the *skin* of the web.
 [Just like HTML](/topic/html), at its most basic it is still just text, in a file, on a computer.
 It can live inside HTML documents themselves, but is more commonly seen on its own with the extension `.css`

-CSS came after HTML, first proposed by [Håkon Wium Lie](https://www.w3.org/Style/CSS20/history.html) in 1994—who was working with our friend Tim at CERN and wanted more control over the presentation of web pages.
+CSS came after HTML, first proposed by [H<span class="a-ring">å</span>kon Wium Lie](https://www.w3.org/Style/CSS20/history.html) in 1994—who was working with our friend Tim at CERN and wanted more control over the presentation of web pages.
 (Tim was *against* the idea, thinking it should be up to each user—he lost.)
 It’s had three major revisions that have grown the vocabulary:

 - CSS 1, 1996
 - CSS 2, 1998